Venkatesh-Maroju/Target_CaseStudy_SQL_BigQuery/README.md

 ## **Contributing**
-Feel free to contribute by suggesting improvements, additional analyses, or insights that could enhance the project's scope and depth.
+Feel free to contribute by suggesting improvements, additional analysis, or insights that could enhance the project's scope and depth.